Replacing a Lost License in South DakotaPage Overview

 - A self-addressed, stamped envelope.

-The SD DPS website provides a complete list of approved documents to verify your identity and residency.
+The South Dakota DPS website provides a complete list of approved documents to verify your identity and residency.

 Mail all of your application materials to: